© shutterstock Muellek Josef

 In a broader context, biodiversity serves important functions that enhance the environmental resource base upon which agriculture depends, e.g. regulating and supporting services such as water purification, nutrient cycling, climate regulation, natural pest control and soil formation.

-Population growth, changes in food demand, conversion to modern, high-input agriculture, land use changes, and the globalization of agricultural markets have caused rapid loss of agricultural biodiversity, and of biodiversity in wildland ecosystems.
+Population growth, changes in food demand, conversion to modern, high-input agriculture, land use changes, and the globalisation of agricultural markets have caused rapid loss of agricultural biodiversity, and of biodiversity in wildland ecosystems.
 In fact, a dichotomy has arisen between agriculturalists and conservation biologists, due the growing demand for food, creating a significant impact of agriculture on wildland ecosystems (Millennium Ecosystem Assessment, 2005).
 Resolving this dichotomy is imperative, in order to conserve biodiversity for its highest potential benefit to agriculture and for the Earth’s life-support system.

 How can this problem be resolved?
 The economist’s approach may provide answers.
 Agricultural landscapes are part of our natural capital, and the flow of services that they provide is the ‘interest’ on that capital.
 Just as investors choose a portfolio of produced capital to maintain the return on capital over a range of market risks, so society needs to choose the mix of genes, species, communities, and ecosystems to maintain the flow of ecosystem services over a range of environmental and social risks.
 This requires understanding the risk implications of changes in that mix that will help to design adequate strategies for agricultural management and conservation biology in order to maintain an ecologically acceptable level of biological diversity on this planet, while addressing problems of poverty and food insecurity.